-The RFC6690 Resource Type value “oma.lwm2m” will be registered with the appropriate IANA registry for this purpose.
+The RFC6690 Resource Type value “oma.lwm2m” is registered with the appropriate IANA registry for this purpose.

-If the Client supports the JSON data format for all the Objects it SHOULD inform the server by including the content type in the root path link using the ct= link attribute.
+If the LWM2M Client supports the JSON data format for all the Objects it SHOULD inform the LWM2M Server by including the content type in the root path link using the ct= link attribute.
 An example is as follows (note that the content type value 100 is an example, the actual value will be assigned by IANA for the LWM2M JSON format).